rose-collectionservices/collection-services-manual/03-ACCESSIONING/readme.md

-# Accessioning and Precustodial Work [This section needs to be updated]
+# Accessioning workflow [This section needs to be updated]

 Content owner:
 * [3.1 Moving from Acquisition to Accessioning](#31-moving-from-acquisition-to-accessioning)